How do backpackers manage to stretch their hard-earned dollars so far on their travels?

 6. Take advantage of last minute deals

-Leave some flexibility with your plans to take advantage of this hack.
+Leave some flexibility with your plans to take advantage of this hack to get cheap travel deals.
 The last unbooked seats on tours, accommodation, and even some forms of transport will go up for cheap at the last minute!
 If you want a 50% discount on that day tour, check it a few days beforehand to see if any deals have come up.